 You may qualify for disability retirement if you become unable to work because of an illness or injury that leaves you totally and permanently disabled.
-Total and permanent disability means you are unable to secure and keep any type of employment.
+Total and permanent disability means you have the inability to secure and keep any type of employment.
 The Fund's Board of Trustees must approve disability retirements.